Coastside Psych

 When I work with anyone, I assume that they are coping the

-best that they can, given the coping skills that they have learned
+best that they can, given the coping skills that they have

-their needs met, they would be.
+still get their needs met, they would be.

 Psychotherapy is about discovering who one truly is.
 To look